-Dialect expression from the Italian Piedmont for a vineyard with a particularly the midday sun facing hillside first quality.
-There are even more differentiated terms such as "Sori de mattino" (morning, to the southeast) and "Sori de sera" (evening, southwest).
-This designation was on a label first time from the winemaker Angelo Gaja Used in 1967 in the form "Barbaresco Sori San Lorenzo".
-In the meantime, the term is often used, for example, for layers or for wines pressed there in the DOC zones Barbaresco.
-Barolo and Dolcetto di Diano d'Alba, Sori corresponds most closely to the French Grand Cru, Further names for qualitatively outstanding surfaces are Bricco.
+Dialect expression from the Italian Piedmont for a vineyard with one mainly facing the midday sun hillside first quality.
+There are even more differentiated names such as "Sori de mattino" (morning, facing southeast) and "Sori de sera" (evening, facing southwest).
+This designation was on a label for the first time by the wine maker Angelo Gaja Used in 1967 in the form "Barbaresco Sori San Lorenzo".
+In the meantime, the term is often used, for example for locations or for wines pressed from there in the DOC zones Barbaresco.
+Barolo and Dolcetto di Diano d'Alba, Sori corresponds most closely to the French Grand Cru, Other names for high quality areas are Bricco.
 Colli.
 Ronco.
-Serra and Vigna, A list of wing-relevant keywords is under vineyards contain.
+Serra and Vigna, A list of keywords relevant to vineyards can be found at vineyards contain.